aporeto-inc/gaia/doc/documentation.md

 ### PingRequest

-Post a new pu pingrequest.
+Initiates a ping request for enforcer debugging.

 #### Relations